 Gramicci, beyond climbing

-In the 1980s Mark Graham, a rebel of the walls, created a brand destined for legend
+In the 1980s Mike Graham, a rebel of the walls, created a brand destined for legend

 Imagine the aftermath of the 1970s rebels, imagine a welcoming shadow stretching, hour after hour, at the foot of the superb Half Dome, a granite spur nestled in the heart of Yosemite Park.